 Where do your classes meet?
 Most of our classes meet on the University of Washington campus in Seattle.
 Others meet at community centers around the city.
 (We also recently added some classes in Redmond, Washington, and plan on adding more on the east side in the future.

 Are your classes one-day workshops, or do they have multiple meetings?
-Most of them are classes that have multiple meetings.
-But we do offer some one-day workshops, and will be adding more in the future.
-Think of us as a Seattle art school, Seattle acting school, and Seattle film school, all rolled into one.
+We do offer some one-day workshops, and will be adding more in the future.
+But most classes have multiple meetings.

 Do your classes still meet on the University of Washington campus?
 Some classes do; some meet elsewhere in the city.